SamMintah/SpePas-docs/source/index.html.md

 ### Usage Notes
+{
+  businessRegistrationFile: null,
+  profilePicture: null
+} can be ignored for now.

-- The `registerNewSeller` mutation creates a new seller account and associates it with the specified shop.
+- The `CreateNewSeller` mutation submits a new seller account for review.
-- The seller can use the provided shop name for branding and identification.
-- Vendure's Admin UI can be utilized for sellers to manage their inventory, eliminating the need for a separate seller login mechanism.
+- You need to provide valid information, as invalid data will be disregarded.
+- Upon successful review, the seller receives a message with temporary credentials to log in as a seller with all necessary permissions.

 ## Expected Response